 Adolescent assessment and services are available to families whose youths are experiencing severe parent-child conflicts, truancy, or delinquency.

-Child protective ongoing services provides home-based services to families who have allegations of physical abuse, neglect or are at high risk for these factors.
+Child Welfare Permanency Services provides home-based services to families who have allegations of physical abuse, neglect or are at high risk for these factors.
 They are assessed, then referred by child welfare intake if they need continued services to protect children and rehabilitate families.
 Services include individual, group, or family therapy, parenting classes, domestic violence treatment, drug/alcohol treatment; crisis intervention, and life skills training.
 When children cannot be maintained or reunited with their parents within a reasonable time, efforts are dedicated to provide alternative living arrangements that are most beneficial to the child which preserve emotional kinship, identity, and continuity.

 The department also works with community members regarding adults at risk for abuse or neglect.
 Case management includes the identification of family members, community support persons and adult service agencies to address and ensure safety of our adult population.

 For more information you can look at the Colorado Department of Human Services website https://cdhs.colorado.gov/aps